mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Only use for Farming or Event duels
-- Extra Deck can have many Xyz/Pendulum
 - Main Deck can contain Ritual/Pendulum
-- No skill generated cards in Main Deck
+- Can be Xyz/Pendulum centered archetypes
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Mainly Farming/Event/Trader/Ticket cards

 ### Ritual Decks
-- Ritual ace monsters
 - Has 5-6 Ritual Spells
 - Has 6-8 Ritual Monsters
+- Ritual centered archetypes
-- Can get cards from Boxes
+- No Fusion/Synchro/Link cards

 ### XyzPendulum Decks
-- Xyz/Pendulum ace monsters
+- Xyz/Pendulum centered archetypes
 - No Fusion/Synchro/Link cards
+- Can get cards from Boxes

 ------------------------------------